 - Rape as Drama: Seren Pedac is raped in Trate just before it falls to the Edur, bringing a drastic change to the direction of her character arc.

-- The Reveal: Kuru Qan and Bugg have been working together all along in a Batman Gambit to subdue Hannan Mosag's demon.
-And by Bugg we of course mean Elder God Mael.
+- The Reveal: Kuru Qan and Bugg aka Elder God Mael have been working together all along in a Batman Gambit to subdue Hannan Mosag's demon.

-- Sealed Badass in a Can: Ancient Tiste Andii ascendant Silchas Ruin lies trapped inside a dying Azath House.
+- Sealed Badass in a Can: Ancient Tiste Andii ascendant Silchas Ruin lies trapped in the grounds of a dying Azath House.
 He used to be one of the major players among the Tiste Andii and once led his followers into a new world while waging war on the K'Chain Che'Malle, but was betrayed and buried alive by his friend and ally Scabandari Bloodeye.
 His slow escape is one of the many plotlines of the book.